-We must raise children that know they are loved, appreciated, and understood!
+We must raise children who know they are loved, appreciated, and understood!

-I’ve been a mother for exactly 10 months now (happy 10 month birthday Lilygoat!) and while I won’t be one of those parents that says “OMG everything changes after you become a parent,” I will say that you begin to see patterns in a child’s behavior and see how that the slightest influences in a young child’s life can impact their future habits and choices.
+I’ve been a mother for exactly 10 months now (happy 10 month birthday Lilygoat!).
+While I won’t be one of those parents that says “OMG everything changes after you become a parent,” I will say, that you begin to see patterns in a child’s behavior.
+You can see how that the slightest influences in a young child’s life can impact their future habits and choices.

-I don’t claim to be an expert on parenting.
-Actually, I’m about to begin looking into “Peaceful Parenting” to make sure I’m equipped to be the role model for Lily that she needs.
-What I know is that the core of the problems in our world come back to the fact that we need to improve child upbringing.
+While, I don’t claim to be an expert on parenting.
+Honestly, I’m about to begin looking into “Peaceful Parenting” to become the role model that Lily needs.
+The core of our world problems point to the fact we need to improve child upbringing.

-I’m willing to be opposed to this view, but from what I know, I have never heard of a mass murderer that grew up with or had an extremely loving support system around them.
-I’ve never heard of a murderer that continually had supportive people around them who were attempting to empathize and understand their hardship.
+I’m willing to be opposed to this view.
+However, I have never heard of a mass murderer that grew up with or had an extremely loving support system around them.
+I’ve never heard of a murderer that had supportive people around them who attempted to empathize and understand their hardship.

-If we parent as an awakened family and raise conscious children from the start, there will be no mass murderers, hate crimes, or bullying.
+If we parent to raise conscious children from the start, there will be no mass murderers, hate crimes, or bullying.
 What our children learn from home is what they grow up to be as adults.

-If you know someone who believes that their past and their upbringing has impacted their life and beliefs in negative ways, the best thing to can do for them is to listen with a loving ear, connect and empathize with them on a way they may have never felt before and finally let them know…
+If you know someone who believes that their upbringing has impacted their life in negative ways, one of the best things you can do is to listen with a loving ear.
+Try to also connect and empathize with them in a way they may have never felt before and finally let them know…

 “It’s not your fault, and it’s time to stop carrying the blame.”